Positioning vs. Messaging – Key Differences and Similarities

 What is a Value Proposition?

-It’s the “what” of your brand:
+It’s the “what” of the brand:

-• What benefits your brand delivers
+• What benefits does the brand deliver?

-• What its advantages are over its competitors
+• What are its advantages over its competitors?

 Every marketing strategy begins with a clearly defined value proposition.